 Nelson's Column arrived in Trafalgar Square in 1843 and commemorates the one-armed, one-eyed admiral who died defeating Napoleon at the Battle of Trafalgar in 1805.
 The column is 169 feet 5 3/4 inches (51.659 meters) high, and the monument is more than triple life-size.

-The four bronze lions at the base of the column, by Edwin Landseer, didn't arrive until 1868.
-It's a bit of a scramble to get up there although you are allowed to climb onto the base for photo opportunities, but the lions are now out-of-bounds for health and safety reasons.Continue to 3 of 10 below.
+The four bronze lions at the base of the column were designed by Edwin Landseer and didn't arrive until 1868.
+It's a bit of a scramble to get up there although you are allowed to climb onto the base of the sculptures for photo opportunities.
+The lions themselves are now out-of-bounds for health and safety reasons.Continue to 3 of 10 below.

 03 of 10

-A James Gibb's church, St. Martin-in-the-Fields, is in the northeastern corner of Trafalgar Square.
-There has been a church on this sight since the 13th century; the present building was completed in 1726.
+A James Gibb's church, St. Martin-in-the-Fields, is located at the northeastern corner of Trafalgar Square.
+There has been a church on this site since the 13th century; the present building was completed in 1726.
 Its magnificent Corinthian portico has been much copied in the U.S. where it became a model for the Colonial style of church building.